 Activities focus on Science, Technology, Engineering, Arts and Math at participating YMCA after school programs.

-A free summer camp open to K-5th grade HISD students zoned to Title 1 schools.
+A free virtual summer camp open to K-5th grade HISD students zoned to Title 1 schools.

 Science, math, technology, engineering and art activities at participating schools in the Aldine and Alief school districts.